francoislaberge/francoislaberge.github.io/README.md

 ## Writing Articles

-  1. Add a folder to ```public/blog```.
-  2. Create file named ```index.md``` in that folder and write your article in there.
+  1. Create a new blog article by duplicating the `public/blog/template` folder.
+It should live in ```public/blog```.
+  1. Put the blog content in the article's ```index.ejs```
+  1. Make sure to change the image/template-article-icon.png, the article's title, snippet, and etc.
-  2. The article will be served up at `francoislaberge.com/blog/<article-folder-name>/` ( <- Notice the trailing slash.
+  1. The article will be served up at `francoislaberge.com/blog/<article-folder-name>/` ( <- Notice the trailing slash.
 We assume that most static hosting services automatically look for a index.html)
-  3. Put any related content in that folder.
+  1. Put any related content in that folder.
 This is useful for demos and such to be cleanly isolated.
-  4. Add a `_data.json` meta-data file to the new blog article folder.
+  1. Add a `_data.json` meta-data file to the new blog article folder.
 See another article for reference.
-  5. Add an entry in `public/blog/_data.json` for the newly created article.
+  1. Add an entry in `public/blog/_data.json` for the newly created article.

 # Project Organization